 There are four schemes of stone and wood carving to be found in the Church and examples of each are then to be found repeated within the rest of the village:

-- religious messages (following the tradition of telling the biblical stories through and the mythology of Christianity at the time through pictures designed to help guide a predominantly illiterate population)
+- religious messages (following the tradition of telling the biblical stories and the mythology of Christianity at the time through pictures designed to help guide a predominantly illiterate population)

 - carvings of the Tudor Rose, leafs, vines and similar motifs, common to the period, similar to the millefleurs background in a tapestry and used as decoration or to show wealth and status